 • are required to comply with a sexual risk order made under the Anti-Social Behaviour, Crime and Policing Act 2014 and have failed to do so.

-The applicant will normally be refused proposed civil partner visa entry clearance on grounds of suitability if any of the following paragraphs apply:
+The applicant will normally be refused the proposed civil partner visa entry clearance on grounds of suitability if any of the following paragraphs apply:

 • Whether or not to the applicant’s knowledge-